LOADING

 Shadowing, the practice of observing a professional at work, offers a practical approach to learning in healthcare.
 It provides invaluable firsthand exposure to the subtle nuances of a specific role or specialty, enabling a deeper understanding that goes beyond what theoretical knowledge alone can provide.

 Once the shadowing begins, it becomes essential to absorb as much information as possible.
 By observing interactions, taking diligent notes on practices, and actively asking questions, a nurse can effectively maximize the experience.
-Equally crucial is the reflective aspect: connecting the observations with personal practices and goals.
+Equally crucial is the reflective aspect: connecting the observations with personal methods and goals.

 While shadowing, networking becomes an added benefit for nurses.
 They have the opportunity to interact with professionals they may only occasionally meet.
 These interactions often result in insightful discussions, providing different perspectives and valuable advice.